PAGE UPDATED: 07/03/2022

 And what of the word ‘henge’ itself?
 Henges are supposed to have a circular mound with a ditch running around the outside.
 The implication is that the henge was meant to contain something inside rather than keep invaders out.
 It might have been livestock or prisoners or, much less likely, sacrificial offerings.
 Possibly the raised mound acted as an amphitheatre for rituals and ceremonies held within the stone circles.

-What this means is that the most famous henge in the UK – Stonehenge – doesn’t actually qualify as a henge as it has neither a mound or a ditch!
+What this means is that the most famous ‘henge’ in the UK – Stonehenge – doesn’t actually qualify as a henge as it has neither a mound or a ditch.
+Though we don’t think the name will be changing anytime soon!

 What we thought we knew about stone circles…